Biotin During Pregnancy – Is It Safe?

 Can You Take Biotin During Pregnancy?

-Biotin is also known as vitamin H or B-7, plays a crucial role in maintaining healthy skin, hair, and nails, as well as supporting the body’s metabolism.
+Biotin, also known as vitamin H or B-7, plays a crucial role in maintaining healthy skin, hair, and nails, as well as supporting the body’s metabolism.
 While biotin is commonly taken, many pregnant women wonder, ‘Is biotin safe during pregnancy?’
 Yes, the intake of prescribed biotin is safe during pregnancy.
-Supplemental biotin can help in curing the deficiency of biotin, but too much of it might increase the chances of a miscarriage.
+Supplemental biotin can help cure the deficiency of biotin, but too much of it might increase the chances of a miscarriage.
 Studies conducted on animals show that biotin is teratogenic and may result in a miscarriage.
 Therefore, you must consult your doctor before you start taking any supplemental biotin.

 Why Do You Need Biotin During Pregnancy?

 The advantages of biotin for pregnant women are manifold.
 Biotin helps in the conversion of food to energy.
 It is a coenzyme which is required for the metabolism of glucose and amino acids.
 But since it is soluble in water, the extra biotin simply passes through the urine.
-It is advised to consume biotin because it helps in making nails and bones strong and also aids in hair growth.
+It is advised to consume biotin when pregnant because it helps in making nails and bones strong and also aids in hair growth.
 It also helps in keeping the liver, skin, and nervous system healthy.
 It helps in regulating the blood sugar levels.
 However, the consumption of biotin while pregnant should not be excessive.

 Biotin Deficiency During Pregnancy

 Many expectant women suffer from a biotin deficiency because their body breaks down biotin more rapidly during pregnancy.
-According to studies, 33% – 50% of the expectant women are deficient in biotin, and this occurs mostly during late pregnancy.
+According to studies, 33% – 50% of expectant women are mildly deficient in biotin, and this occurs mostly during late pregnancy.
 In a 2020 study, it was found that low levels of serum biotin in pregnancy have been associated with preterm labour or babies born small for their gestational age (SGA).

 Biotin deficiency can be caused due to several health issues, including: